hellohaptik/docs_haptik/docs/bot-builder/basic/building-voice-bots.md

 1. Voice Bot may sometimes not pronounce the words properly.
 Misspelling the word in “Voice says” may help at times
 2. Bot may also not pronounce Hindi words properly.
 Accordingly, edit the text in "Voice text" field
 3. Bot tends to read out some special characters.
-Avoid using "<b>" and similar tags which aren't SSML
+Avoid using "<b>" and special characters which aren't SSML tags
 4. Too much of content may lead to bore the users.
 Do not use long message copies for Voice support.
 To make the bot pause while reading out a sentence add respective punctuations like commas, full stops
 5. Bot does not read two separate messages together, it takes a pause before reading the second message
 6. Add spaces between numbers so that the Bot will read them individually.
 Example - you type “99” in voice support, bot will read it as “ninety nine”.
 Instead type “9 9” in voice support, and the bot will read it as “nine nine”